facebook/react-native-website/docs/the-new-architecture/backward-compatibility-turbomodules.md

 </Tabs>

 :::note
-If you are using TypeScript and you want to follow the example, make sure to `export` the `NativeModule` in a separate `ts` file called `<MyModule>.ts`.
+If you are using TypeScript and you want to follow the example, ensure to `export` the `NativeModule` in a separate `ts` file called `<MyModule>.ts`.
 :::

 Whether you are using Flow or TypeScript for your specs, we understand which architecture is running by checking whether the `global.__turboModuleProxy` object has been set or not.

 :::caution
-The `global.__turboModuleProxy` API may change in the future for a function that encapsulate this check.
+The `global.__turboModuleProxy` API may change in the future for a function that encapsulates this check.
 :::

 - If that object is `null`, the app has not enabled the TurboModule feature.
 It's running on the Old Architecture, and the fallback is to use the default [`NativeModule` implementation](../native-modules-intro).
-- If that object is set, the app is running with the TurboModules enabled and it should use the `Native<MyModule>` spec to access the TurboModule.
+- If that object is set, the app is running with the TurboModules enabled, and it should use the `Native<MyModule>` spec to access the TurboModule.